dotnet/designs/accepted/single-file/design_3_0.md

 # Single-file Publish

-The design of single-file apps in .net core 3.0.
+The design of single-file apps in .NET Core 3.0.

 ## Introduction

-In .net core 3 implements Stage 1 (described in the [staging document](staging.md)) support for single-file apps.
+In .NET Core 3.0 implements Stage 1 (described in the [staging document](staging.md)) support for single-file apps.

 ## Build System Interface